 George’s range of skills include being the drummer and music director for the nationally recognized 70s soul tribute band, The Philadelphia Funk Authority; publishing a collection of essays called Non-Coloring Book; and even lecturing on diverse topics from jazz history to science, including a science track discussion about the non-radiometric evidence for the earth’s age at Atlanta’s Dragon*Con convention.

-George is considered one of the preeminent skeptic/science/atheist/geek-culture music icons currently living in his apartment.
+According to the Craig Francis Music band, George is considered, and without a doubt, one of the preeminent skeptic/science/atheist/geek-culture music icons currently living in his apartment.
 He even once sat down for an interview with Skeptics On The .Net.